airbus-seclab/ilo4_toolbox/README.rst

 the results of this study were presented at the **REcon** conference held in Brussels (February 2 - 4, 2018, see [1]_).

+A follow-up of our study was presented at the **SSTIC** conference, held in France (Rennes, June 13 - 15, 2018, see [8]_).
+We focused this talk on firmware backdooring and achieving long-term persistence.

 ``iLO4`` runs on a dedicated ``ARM`` processor embedded in the server, and is totally independent from the main processor.
 It has a dedicated flash chip to hold its firmware, a dedicated RAM chip and a dedicated network